Arnold Bennett: Works

 From the outset, Bennett believed in the "democratisation of art which it is surely the duty of the minority to undertake".
 He admired some of the modernist writers of his time, but strongly disapproved of their conscious appeal to a small élite and their disdain for the general reader.
 Bennett believed that literature should be inclusive, accessible to ordinary people.

 From the start of his career, Bennett was aware of the appeal of regional fiction.
 Anthony Trollope, George Eliot and Thomas Hardy had created and sustained their own locales, and Bennett did the same with his Five Towns, drawing on his experiences as a boy and young man.
-As a realistic writer he followed the examples of the authors he admired – above all George Moore, but also Balzac, Flaubert and Maupassant among French writers, and Dostoevsky, Turgenev and Tolstoy among Russians.
+As a realistic writer he followed the examples of the authors he admired – above all George Moore, but also Honoré de Balzac, Gustave Flaubert and Guy de Maupassant among French writers, and Fyodor Dostoevsky, Ivan Turgenev and Leo Tolstoy among Russians.
 In writing about the Five Towns, Bennett aimed to portray the experiences of ordinary people coping with the norms and constraints of the communities in which they lived.
 J. B. Priestley considered that the next influence on Bennett's fiction was his time in London in the 1890s, "engaged in journalism and ingenious pot-boiling of various kinds."